Kong/kong-pongo/README.md

   Enterprise CI license.
 See [Setting up CI](#setting-up-ci) for some Pulp environment variable examples.
 * `GITHUB_TOKEN` the Github token to get access to the Kong Enterprise source code.
-This is only required for development/nightly builds, not for released versions of Kong.
+This is only required for development builds, not for released versions of Kong.

 [Back to ToC](#table-of-contents)